Lugoues/ecs-opentracing/jaegerdemo/README.md

 ```

 ## Create an ECS Cluster
-Launch the ECS cluster with one EC2 instance which has more than 3 GB of memory, as three containers are launched, where each container has 1 GB of memory allocated in the [ECS taskdefinition](https://github.com/aws-samples/ecs-opentracing/blob/master/jaegerdemo/jaeger-task-definition.json).
+Create the ECS cluster using the [AWS ECS CLI](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_installation.html) with one EC2 instance which has more than 3 GB of memory, as three containers are launched, where each container has 1 GB of memory allocated in the [ECS taskdefinition](./jaeger-task-definition.json).

 ```
 ecs-cli configure -cluster ecs-opentracing-jaeger --region us-east-1